susanyang17/doc/dev-ref/Supported_Formula_Functions.md

-Here we list all keikai spreadsheet supported functions in OSE and EE:
+Here we list all Keikai spreadsheet supported functions in OSE and EE:

 # Date & Time